Prefer remote action? Check out this self-drive itinerary

 Where to stop on your way:

-- Enjoy a quad biking or horse riding tour in Sarraméa
+- Enjoy a quad biking tour in Sarraméa

 For dinner, try the ‘Délices des Jumelles’ restaurant, where delicious local produce and communal dining will make all guests feel welcome.
 Advance booking is essential.